-Hello Forex Traders!
+Hello, Forex Traders!

 Have you ever traded futures and/or stocks?

-Irrelevant of the answer, everyone knows how important volume is for the analysis of stocks and futures.
+Irrelevant of the answer, everyone knows how important volume is the analysis of stocks and futures.
 Volume, open interest and price action are the key components in trading decisions.

 Did you notice that volume does not have the same importance as in stocks and futures?
-Or, in fact, did you ever use volume on your Forex chart?
+Or, in fact, did you ever use the volume on your Forex chart?
 How is volume measured in the Forex market?
 Does the Forex market use volume levels as well?
-We are going to discuss all of these questions, and more.
+We are going to discuss all of these questions and more.
 Please write down your own experiences in the comment section down below.

 By the way, don’t forget to read last week’s article on the “Path to Forex Trading Mastery”.
 It is well worth your time as you will be able to identify how advanced your trading is and how you can move on to the next level!